galatajs/docs/docs/packages/app/index.md

 footer: false
 lastUpdated: true
 contributors: true
-layout: IstanbulLayout
+layout: GalataLayout
 ---

 # App Package

-This package is the main package of <span class="text-primary">IstanbulJS</span>.
+This package is the main package of <span class="text-primary">GalataJS</span>.
 It keeps some ready-made modules inside and behaves minimally while keeping them.
 There is really nothing superfluous and everything that exists is lightweight.

 What does the app package include?